swagnikdutta/swagnikdutta/README.md

 I'm a software engineer based in India 🇮🇳

-I started off my career as a front-end developer; little by little, I developed a keen interest in challenges tackled in backend engineering.
+I started off my career as a front-end developer.
+As time passed, I developed a keen interest in challenges tackled in backend engineering.
 I feel the scope of getting creative with distributed systems is endless and I'm curious to learn how solutions are architected around diverse use cases.

 I attended [The Recurse Center](https://www.recurse.com/) in the Fall of 2021, where I focused on becoming a better programmer.